MaroueneA/ChatBot_SMU/BUILD.md

-To run the backend, you need flask:
+To run the backend, you need pyhton (flask) :

 1) cd backend